-Rob also contributes regularly to a wide range of lighting-related publications including Lighting & Sound International, Lighting & Sound America and Lighting Dimensions (now incorporated into Live Design) and Strand Lighting's Quarterly Newsletter; the best of those articles are now available as two books, Entertainment in Production vols 1 and 2.
-He has also taught at colleges including LAMDA in London and the Hong Kong Academy of Performing Arts.
+Rob also contributes regularly to a wide range of lighting-related publications including Lighting & Sound International, Lighting & Sound America, Live Design, and the UK’s Stage newspaper.
+Many of the best articles from the period 1994-2006 are available in two books, Entertainment in Production vols 1 and 2.
+He has also taught at colleges including LAMDA, RADA and Rose Bruford in London and the Hong Kong Academy of Performing Arts.

 With that information, a precise focus plot would be made, originally by hand-drawing the position of each light in each focus on the stage.
 "The advent of digital photography changed that approach quite dramatically," Rob notes, "and since Oklahoma! in New York we've used digital pictures, one per light per focus, to keep a very precise record of what each light is doing.
 However, we then ended up with hundreds of digital photographs; figuring out which photo belonged to which light became quite hard work!"